Vernita Gray: Career

 In addition to her activism, Gray began her career working for the telephone company and as a copyeditor for Playboy.
 In the early 1980s, she opened a restaurant known as Sol Sands on West Montrose Avenue in Uptown, which she operated for eight years.
 She published a book of her own poetry, Sweet Sixteen in 1986 and participated in poetry performances at Mountain Moving Coffeehouse.
 After she closed the restaurant, she ran a company which developed children's audio visual materials for three years.
 She also continued publishing in both mainstream media and gay media publications, including the newspapers Nightlines and Outlines.

 In 1992, Gray was inducted into the Chicago Gay and Lesbian Hall of Fame for her many years of activism.
-The following year, she went to work in the office of the Cook County State's Attorney as an LGBT victim-witness coordinator for community members and their families who were involved in domestic violence or hate crimes.
+The following year, she went to work in the office of the Cook County State's Attorney as an LGBTQ victim-witness coordinator for community members and their families who were involved in domestic violence or hate crimes.
 In 1993, she was one of the plaintiffs involved in the Lambda Legal case, securing the right for gays and lesbians to march in the Bud Billiken Parade and Picnic.
 Gray was diagnosed with breast cancer in 1995 and after chemotherapy treatment her cancer went into remission.
-In 1998, in recognition of her work, she was honored along with Shadow Morton, Damian Pardo, and Margarita Sánchez De León with the Stonewall Award, presented by the Anderson Prize Foundation to LGBT activists working to improve their communities.
+In 1998, in recognition of her work, she was honored along with Shadow Morton, Damian Pardo, and Margarita Sánchez De León with the Stonewall Award, presented by the Anderson Prize Foundation to LGBTQ activists working to improve their communities.

-On 1999, Gray was promoted within the State's Attorney's Office to serve as a liaison for the LGBT community, participating in outreach events in the community and among the general public.
-In her work, she assisted victims of crime as well as the families of murdered LGBT people, teaching in various schools about hate crimes, and presenting educational programs on television.
+On 1999, Gray was promoted within the State's Attorney's Office to serve as a liaison for the LGBTQ community, participating in outreach events in the community and among the general public.
+In her work, she assisted victims of crime as well as the families of murdered LGBTQ people, teaching in various schools about hate crimes, and presenting educational programs on television.
 In 2001, she became the victim of an illegal eviction, when she returned after making a presentation on hate crime to find that her condominium association had evicted her.
 Ignoring a court order vacating a previous eviction request, based upon alleged discrimination against Gray and her then partner, Pat Gilbert, because the couple were lesbian and mixed-race, the association contacted sheriffs deputies to evict Gray and confiscated all of her belongings.
 Citing her awards and position with the government, the judge returned Gray's condominium to her.